rhe8502/ghas_report/README.md

 ## Installation Instructions

-1. Go to the Releases tab and download the latest stable release as a zip file, or clone the repository directly.
+1. Go to the Releases tab and download the latest stable release as a zip file or clone the repository directly.
 2. Extract the files to a directory of your choice.
 3. Open a terminal or command prompt and navigate to the directory containing the extracted files.
 4. Ensure you have Python 3.x installed on your system.
 You can verify this by running `python --version` or `python3 --version` in the terminal or command prompt.
-If you don't have Python 3.x installed, download and install it from the [official Python website](https://www.python.org/downloads/).
+If you don't have Python 3.x installed, download, and install it from the [official Python website](https://www.python.org/downloads/).
 5. In the terminal or command prompt, run the following command to install the required dependencies:

 ``` bash